Instagram is a mobile photo editing and sharing app that saw its user base reach 600 million in December 2016.

 If you sell a product or service, make sure the images you use are about the experience of using the product or service and not a product placement ad.

 Starbucks is an example of a big brand that does this well.
-Sure their photos show lots of Starbucks cups, but their photos also tell a story—the focus is always on what the person is doing while enjoying their coffee—on the beach, reading a book, etc.
+Sure their photos show lots of Starbucks cups, but they also tell a story—the focus is always on what the person is doing while enjoying their coffee—on the beach, reading a book, etc.

 There’s not a lot of tolerance for marketing that’s obviously marketing.
 Keep it subtle and keep the focus on your customers.